malikaratnayake/Polytrack2.0/README.md

 # Polytrack 2.0

+> ### This repository is archived
+> This repository is associated with the publication:
+>
+>Ratnayake, M. N., Amarathunga, D. C., Zaman, A., Dyer, A. G., & Dorin, A. (2023).
+[Spatial monitoring and insect behavioural analysis using computer vision for precision pollination.](https://doi.org/10.1007/s11263-022-01715-4) International Journal of Computer Vision, 131(3), 591-606.
+>
+>**This repository is no longer being updated.
+For the latest version of the software with ongoing support and frequent updates, please refer to the [Polytrack repository](https://github.com/malikaratnayake/Polytrack)**.

 ## Introduction

 Polytrack 2.0 is designed to track multiple species of insect pollinators in complex dynamic environments and to monitor their pollination behaviour.
 It uses a combination of foreground-background segmentation (KNN background subtractor) and deep learning-based detection (YOLOv4) for tracking.
 Polytrack is capable of indentifying and recording insect-flower interactions for pollination monitoring.